 The paint finishes highlighted in pink in the above table are considered lead-containing paints or surface coatings with concentrations greater than 0.1% lead by weight.
-These paint finishes were in good condition except for the porch, which was observed to be in poor condition.
+These paint finishes were observed to be in good condition, except for the porch, which was observed in poor condition.